ReFormationPro/tetick/README.md

-# tetick itu
+# Tetick ITU
 Tetick ITU is a course scheduler based on tetick.
 See below for more information about tetick.

+# Tetick ITU Status
-Currently must course addition, section constraints do not work.
+- Currently must course addition, section constraints do not work.
-Capacity check constraint is added; however, not tested.
+- Capacity check constraint is added; however, not tested.
-Instructors are not shown properly.
+- Instructors are not shown properly.
-Some courses do not have valid hours/days, they are assigned to sunday from 0 to 0.
-Behaviour unknown.
-May cause conflicts.
+- Some courses do not have valid hours/days, they are ignored.
+- For development purposes, a cache mode is added to scraper.
+Cache mode might make it look like the database is updated when it is not.

 # tetick